Alan McCann, M.Sc., P.Geol.

-Daniel is a co-founding member of our affiliate, CGI, and provides as-needed inter-company operations and project support for the company.
-Daniel is a multiskilled field scientist, serving in key technical support roles on geo-environmental consulting assignments for environmental site/impact assessment, hydrogeological studies and groundwater remediation.
+Daniel is Field Operations Lead for our affiliate, CGI, and provides as-needed inter-company operations and project support.
+He is a multiskilled field scientist, serving in key technical support roles on geo-environmental consulting assignments for environmental site/impact assessment, hydrogeological studies and groundwater remediation.
 With a degree in Environmental Science and Advanced Diploma in Civil Engineering Technology (Environmental Profile), Daniel spent his early career working on cutting-edge hydrogeological studies as a research technician at the University of Guelph’s G360 Institute for Groundwater Research.

-Spencer is an Earth Scientist with our affiliate, CGI, and provides as-needed support for the company’s project work including field sampling, data management/analysis and reporting.
-Spencer holds a B.Sc. in Environmental Earth Sciences and is completing an M.Sc. through the department of Civil, Geological and Environmental Engineering at the University of Saskatchewan.
-Spencer’s research has focused on the use of isotope tracer techniques to improve on-site water management of tailings ponds as well as the transport and distribution of water through closure landscapes within the Alberta Oil Sands Region.
-He is a member of the McDonnell Hillslope Hydrology Lab at the Global Institute for Water Security and has served as research assistant with Environment Canada for initiatives such as the Arctic Monitoring and Assessment Programme and the Northern Contaminants Program.
+Spencer serves as Prairie Region Project Lead for our affiliate, CGI, and provides as-needed support for inter-company project work including field sampling, data management/analysis, reporting and project management.
+Spencer holds a B.Sc. in Environmental Earth Sciences and an M.Sc. in Civil Engineering from the University of Saskatchewan.
+Spencer’s research focused on the use of isotope tracer techniques to improve on-site water management of tailings ponds as well as the transport and distribution of water through closure landscapes within the Alberta Oil Sands Region.
+He has participated in various conferences and multi-lateral groups including the McDonnell Hillslope Hydrology Lab at the Global Institute for Water Security, NSERC CREATE for Water Security, the Northern Contaminants Program, and the Arctic Monitoring and Assessment Programme.